ZehraGKrl/ZehraGKrl/README.md

 My diverse skill set includes proficiency in various testing methodologies, a keen eye for identifying and solving problems, and the ability to adapt quickly to new challenges.
 I thrive in dynamic environments!

-📫 Anybody who would like to contact me can use my below email address 👇
+📫 Anybody who would like to contact me can use my email address 👉
                         zehragkrl@gmail.com